MicrosoftDocs/winrt-api/windows.devices.scanners/imagescannerfeederconfiguration_minresolution.md

 # Windows.Devices.Scanners.ImageScannerFeederConfiguration.MinResolution

 ## -description
-Gets the minimum horizontal and vertical scan resolution of the scanner's Feeder in DPI.
+Gets the minimum horizontal and vertical scan resolution of the scanner's feeder in DPI.

 ## -property-value
 The horizontal and vertical resolution, in pixels.